How to Paint a Ceiling

 The Easiest Way to Paint A Ceiling

-Painting a ceiling is probably the least enjoyable part of a painting project, but by using the right tools and system, you can paint a ceiling a lot faster with less fatigue.
+Let's face it, painting a ceiling sucks, but using the right tools and techniques, you can paint your ceiling a lot faster with less fatigue.

 Paint the Ceiling Before the Walls

 The biggest mistake made when painting a whole room is painting the ceiling after the walls.
 When done this way, all the walls need to covered with plastic, creating additional work and wasted plastic.

 Always paint the ceiling first, followed by the walls, then you don't have to worry about paint sprinkles falling onto the walls, since they'll be painted anyway.
 If paint drips on the wall, wipe them off with a rag.

 If you're only painting the ceiling, the walls need to be covered with plastic before rolling.
 Cut-in the corners and around fixtures before rolling.

 I cringe when I see people on home improvement shows rolling paint on walls and ceilings without an extension pole.
 Why make your project harder?
 An extension pole makes it a lot easier to roll paint on walls and ceilings with less strain on your arms and back.
 I'd never paint a ceiling without one.